kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-30-Best-Meal-Bangkok.md

 You know mango sticky rice from Thai restaurants in the states&mdash;sliced mango served on top of sticky rice with sweet-and-salty coconut cream and puffed rice crisps&mdash;but you haventt had it until you've had it with the incredibly sweet and luscious Thai honey mangoes.
 This version, made with three colors of sticky rice, comes from a small shop across the street from Soi 38, an alley downtown famous for its (comparatively mediocre) food stalls.

-Special thanks to Bangkok native and <a href="">Serious Eats' Thai food columnist Leela TK</a> for sending us here (along with the other great recommendations she gave us)
+Special thanks to Bangkok native and <a href="http://www.seriouseats.com/user/profile/SheSimmers">Serious Eats' Thai food columnist Leela Punyaratabandhu</a> for sending us here (along with the other great recommendations she gave us)

 ![alt-text-here](http://kenjilopezalt.github.io/images/Bangkok/20140729-bangkok-street-market-food-/20140729-bangkok-street-market-food-04.jpg "fried pork belly")